Gum Disease (cont.)

 - Is gum disease associated with other health problems?

 - How is gum disease managed in children?

 - How is gum disease managed in pregnancy?

 - Is it possible to prevent gum disease?

 - What is the best toothpaste to use to prevent gum disease?

 - Find a local Doctor in your town

+Prevention of gingivitis and periodontal disease is very simple in most cases.
 Gum disease is best prevented through proper plaque control.
 This involves brushing to remove plaque from the outer surfaces of the teeth and flossing to remove food particles and plaque from in between the teeth.
-Using a mouthwash after brushing and flossing can help by reducing the bacteria that cause gingivitis.
+Electronic toothbrushes tend to make it easier to remove plaque from some of the harder to reach areas of the mouth.
+Using a mouthwash after brushing and flossing can also help by reducing the bacteria that cause gingivitis.